V.02.Res.07 Kaiwhakamana visits

 Feedback that a Kaiwhakamana has regarding their visit to a prison is to be managed in a manner that the Kaiwhakamana is comfortable with.

-- Feedback from a Kaiwhakamana is to be documented by the prison director and, if necessary, the actions taken to resolve it.
+- Feedback from a Kaiwhakamana is to be documented by the general manager custodial and, if necessary, the actions taken to resolve it.

 Complaints about the treatment of Kaiwhakamana

-A complaint that a Kaiwhakamana has regarding their treatment while visiting a prison is to be documented by the prison director in terms of a description of the incident or issue, and the actions taken to resolve it.
+A complaint that a Kaiwhakamana has regarding their treatment while visiting a prison is to be documented by the general manager custodial in terms of a description of the incident or issue, and the actions taken to resolve it.

-- Where resolution at the prison director level has not occurred within 14 days, the complaint is to be referred to the next senior prison manager, and must involve consultation with the Department’s Māori service staff.
+- Where resolution at the general manager custodial level has not occurred within 14 days, the complaint is to be referred to the next senior prison manager, and must involve consultation with the Department’s Māori service staff.

-- Where resolution at the next senior prison manager level has not occurred within 14 days, the complaint is to be referred to the National Commissioner for investigation.
+- Where resolution at the next senior prison manager level has not occurred within 14 days, the complaint is to be referred to the Commissioner Custodial Services for investigation.

 - The Department will advise a Kaiwhakamana if they consider the complaint is not able to be satisfactorily addressed by the Department, and the Kaiwhakamana may take their complaint to the Chief Ombudsman.